JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 - Centralized egress: Route aggregation at edge routers
 - Route generation: Automated BGP policy generation from network topology database

 This architecture demonstrates how compiler transformation techniques can be applied to cloud networking: treating VPC topology as an abstract syntax tree (AST) undergoing intermediate representation (IR) transforms to generate target resources.
 By encoding topology logic as pure functions with referential transparency, the system achieves correctness-by-construction—eliminating configuration errors through formal properties rather than post-hoc validation.
-The domain-specific language (DSL) that emerges from module composition exhibits denotational semantics (VPC configurations map deterministically to AWS resources), operational semantics (step-by-step execution model), and language design principles (orthogonality, economy of expression, zero-cost abstractions).
+The embedded DSL (domain-specific language within Terraform) that emerges from module composition exhibits denotational semantics (VPC configurations map deterministically to AWS resources), operational semantics (step-by-step execution model), and language design principles (orthogonality, economy of expression, zero-cost abstractions).

 This positions the contribution at the intersection of programming language theory, distributed systems, cloud infrastructure automation, and financial operations—demonstrating that network topology design can be treated as a compilation problem with provable correctness and cost-optimality properties.
 Researchers studying multi-cloud networking, policy inference, declarative network configuration, and SDN overlays in cloud-native environments can apply these principles regardless of underlying infrastructure platform.